 In this series, we'll highlight four companies in an industry, and compare their "cash king margins" over time, trying to determine which has the greatest likelihood of putting cash back in your pocket.
 After all, a company can pay dividends and buy back stock only after it's actually received cash -- not just when it books those accounting figments known as "profits."

-Today, let's look at Union Pacific and three of its peers.
+Today, let's look at Union Pacific (NYS: UNP) and three of its peers.

 The cash king margin

 Looking at a company's cash flow statement can help you determine whether its free cash flow actually backs up its reported profit.
 Companies that can create 10% or more free cash flow from their revenue can be powerful compounding machines for your portfolio.
 A sustained high cash king margin can be a good predictor of long-term stock returns.

 To find the cash king margin, divide the free cash flow from the cash flow statement by sales:

 Cash king margin = Free cash flow / sales

 Let's take McDonald's as an example.
 In the four quarters ending in December, the restaurateur generated $7.15 billion in operating cash flow.
 It invested about $2.73 billion in property, plant, and equipment.
 To calculate free cash flow, subtract McDonald's investment ($2.73 billion) from its operating cash flow ($7.15 billion).
 That leaves us with $4.42 billion in free cash flow, which the company can save for future expenditures or distribute to shareholders.